-(i) In October 2012, the Group signed a Letter of Intent with a third party for a proposed investment.
-During the month, the Group remitted a refundable earnest money of US\$33,660 (RMB212,188) to this third party and commenced the relevant work with respect to the said investment.
-As of July 31, 2013, the transaction had not been completed yet.
+(i) During the year ended March 31, 2013, the Group signed a Letter of Intent with a third party for a potential investment in a company in the healthcare industry and the Group remitted a refundable earnest money of US\$33,660 (RMB208,591) to this third party and commenced the relevant work with respect to the investment opportunity.
+As of the date of this report, the project is still on-going.